 Marcus Duck teaches several classes and interacts with students outside the classroom

-Competition team, and through his involvement with the Student Horticulture Association.
-He hopes to be actively involved with keeping our Horticulture certificate and undergraduate programs as one of the best in the country!
+Duck enjoys working with all of our students.
+He's able to get to know them well in the courses he teaches, as co-coach of our NALP National Collegiate Landscape Competition team, and through his involvement as the permanent advisor of the Student Horticulture Association.
+He hopes to be actively involved with keeping our horticulture certificate and undergraduate programs as one of the best in the country!